National First XV Championship (New Zealand): Qualification

-The four regional-franchise winning teams then play two semi-finals, at the Top 4 tournament based in one place each year.
+The four regional-franchise winners advance to the Top 4 tournament, where two semi-finals are played at a single host venue each year.
 The winners advance to the National 1st XV Final.
-The semifinal matchups change each year; for example, the Blues winner plays the Hurricanes winner one year, the Chiefs winner the next, and finally the South Island winner in rotation.
-This format doesn't necessarily pit the four strongest Highschool 1st XV's against each other, as there's no guarantee that the four strongest teams are spread out amongst all of the four regions.
-However, it does allow a fair representation of teams from each respective region, while still maintaining a high standard courtesy of the qualifying system.
+The semi-final matchups rotate annually; for example, the Blues winner may face the Hurricanes winner one year, the Chiefs winner the next, and the South Island winner the following year.
+This format does not necessarily ensure the four strongest High School 1st XVs qualify, as team strength is no evenly distributed across regions.
+However, it provides balanced regional representation while maintaining a high quality standard through the qualifying system.

-There is also the possibility to obtain the Moascar Cup during the tournament, as the holder of the cup must put it up for challenge if they are present at the Top 4.
+The Moascar Cup may also be contested during the tournament, as the holder must defend it if present at the Top 4.

 Some titles have been shared.
-Some feel there is an overwhelming need to include an extra time period to determine an outright winner.
-This is currently not allowed for under World Rugby's Under-19 variations.
-In the event of a drawn semi-final, the team that advances is determined by a hierarchy of factors, starting with which team scored the most tries in the match.
+Some feel that an extra-time period should be introduced to determine an outright winner, but extra-time is not allowed under World Rugby's Under-19 variations.
+In the event of a drawn semi-final, the team that advances is determined by a hierarchy of factors, starting with the number of tries scored.

 List of results

 Top 4 results table

-Below is a list of historical Top 4 results, with their New Zealand Super Rugby regions in brackets.
+Below is a list of historical Top 4 results, with each school's New Zealand Super Rugby region shown in brackets.

-Where scores are tied at full-time (70min), the title is shared between both schools, as no extra time is played in 1st XV matches.
-Third/fourth playoff matches were not played from 2002-2004 and from 2012-2014.
-This is denoted by a dash in place of the score on the table.
-The losing semi-finalists from those years are treated as third-equal, as is the case with a drawn result.
+Where scores are tied at full-time (70min), the title is shared, as extra time is not played in 1st XV matches.
+Third and fourth playoff matches were not held from 2002 to 2004 and 2012–2014, which is indicated by a dash in place of the score.
+The losing semi-finalists from those years are recorded as third-equal, as is the case with a drawn result.

-The tournament was cancelled for the first time in 2020, as a result of the delay of the Rugby season, due to the COVID-19 pandemic.
-This allowed teams to prioritise their local competitions.
-In 2021, the tournament was cancelled again because of COVID-19 restrictions.
+The tournament was cancelled for the first time in 2020 due to delays to the Rugby season caused by the COVID-19 pandemic, allowing schools to prioritise their local competitions.
+It was cancelled again in 2021 because of COVID-19 restrictions.